Donate

 Garlic or “cheesy” breadPlain rolls or breadsticks

 Asian fast food may sound healthier than your typical burger or fast food sandwich.
 After all, you can usually get a decent amount of veggies.
 But if you’re not careful, you can end up with a meal that’s much higher in calories and fat than you may realize.
-If you’re smart about what you order, you can minimize the diet-busting damage, but Asian fast food also tends to be very high in sodium.
-And unfortunately, there’s not much you can do about that-which makes Asian fast food best for the occasional indulgence, not a regular habit.
+If you’re mindful about what you order, you can likely still order a balanced meal, but Asian fast food also tends to be very high in sodium.
+And unfortunately, there’s not much you can do about that—which makes Asian fast food best for the occasional indulgence, not necessarily a regular habit.

-Tips for making smarter choices at Asian fast food restaurants:
+Tips for healthier fast food options at Asian restaurants:

-Go easy on the rice, which packs on carbs and calories.
+Go easy on the rice, which packs on carbs and total calories.
 Pass on fried rice, which is high in fat, calories, and sodium.
-Steamed white rice is a much healthier choice, and brown rice even better.
+Steamed white rice is a much healthier choice, and brown rice even better because of its fiber content.

 Limit the noodles.
-Fried Asian noodles add a lot of calories, carbs, and sodium, plus unhealthy fat.
-Stick to small portions of lo mein, chow mein, and chow fun, or avoid them altogether.
+Fried noodles add a lot of calories, carbs, and sodium, plus unhealthy fat.
+Stick to smaller portions of lo mein, chow mein, and chow fun, or opt to skip them altogether.

 Say no to pork dishes, which tend to be higher in fat than other meat options.

-Avoid sauce heavy dishes, such as orange chicken and Beijing beef.
+Limit or avoid sauce-heavy dishes, such as orange chicken and Beijing beef.
 It’s also a good idea to pass on anything with General Tso’s, Kung Pao, BBQ, or Sweet and Sour in the name.
-These sauces are high in calories and sugar.
+These sauces are high in calories and added sugar.

 Skip the fatty, deep-fried sides, such as fried wontons, egg rolls, tempura, BBQ spareribs, and crab Rangoon.